MichalLytek/type-graphql/docs/unions.md

 title: Unions
 ---

-Sometimes our API has to be flexible and return not a specific type but the one from the range of possible types.
-The example might be a movie site's search functionality: using the provided phrase we search in database not only for movies but also for actors, so the query has to return the list `Movie` or `Actor` types.
+Sometimes our API has to be flexible and return a type that is not specific but one from a range of possible types.
+An example might be a movie site's search functionality: using the provided phrase we search the database for movies but also actors.
+So the query has to return a list of `Movie` or `Actor` types.

-You can read more about GraphQL union type in [official docs](http://graphql.org/learn/schema/#union-types).
+Read more about the GraphQL union type in the [official docs](http://graphql.org/learn/schema/#union-types).

 ## Usage

-Let's start by creating the object types from example above:
+Let's start by creating the object types from the example above:

 ```typescript
 @ObjectType()